reussiteforever/rh-app-backend/readme.md

 # Issues

-## If you encounter an error saying`listen EADDRINUSE: address already in use` while running this server, you can do this to resolve it.
+### If you encounter an error saying`listen EADDRINUSE: address already in use` while running this server, you can do this to resolve it.

 - If you are on windows, type `netstat -ano|findstr "PID: 3000"`.
 You must get an output ending by `...
 LISTENING XXXX` where XXXX is a number of any digits.
 Here the server is running on port 3000, type yours accordingly.

-- Next you should kill the running service by doing `taskkill /pid XXXX /f` where XXXX is the number got above.
+Next you should kill the running service by doing `taskkill /pid XXXX /f` where XXXX is the number got above.

+- On MAC/Linux, do `lsof -i tcp:3000`.
+Next make `kill -9 PID`.